brohaooo/ComputeShaderDemo/README.md

 All of them are implemented with RDG, which is a powerful and convenient tool in low-level render programming.

-The compute shader related part are implement in C++ in CS_Plugin plugin.
+The compute shader related parts are implement in C++ in CS_Plugin plugin.
 And the user-interactions are done in blueprints in the demo level.
 You can read them for reference and learning.